mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 ![media2] [media2]

 Wanting to share content socially (Context), a user (Subject) shares (Verb) a video (Direct Object) on Twitter (Prepositional Object).
-Also note that Twitter here is a proper noun, not a common noun.
+Also note that Twitter here is a proper noun (not a common noun).

 ![media3] [media3]